-The Academy of Finland monitors the impact of Academy-funded research.
+The Research Council of Finland monitors the impact of Research Council-funded research.
 Key data to support the monitoring can be obtained from research reports.
 The principal investigator (PI) of the research project or the funding recipient is responsible for the reporting.

 The scientific reports are submitted by the project PI and the financial reports by the site of research (i.e. the recipient of the government grant).

-We will not review an application if the applicant concerned has not submitted a report on an ongoing or completed Academy-funded research project.
-In this case, no funding will be granted for the application.
+We will not review a new application by a person who has not submitted a report on an ongoing or completed research project that we have funded.
+In this case, the application will not be funded.

 The interim report does not replace the final report, but an interim report submitted earlier can be used as the basis for a new interim or final report.

-Researchers who have received funding from the Academy of Finland must report on their project via the Academy’s online services no later than 1st June the year following the end of the funding period.
+Researchers who have received funding from the Research Council must report on their project via the online services no later than 1 June of the year following the end of the funding period.
 In the case of consortia, the consortium PI submits the scientific report on behalf of the whole consortium after all subprojects have ended their funding periods.

-A final report is drafted on all Academy research funding decisions.
+A final report shall be drafted on all our research funding decisions.
 The reporting period is the same as the funding period in the decision.
 Some funding schemes have their own specific guidelines for reporting.
 The guidelines are available in the online services when you fill in the report.

-Monitoring the impact of Academy funding has become increasingly important; the information is also used when the Academy reports on its own activities.
+Monitoring the impact of our funding has become increasingly important; the information is also used when we report on our own activities.
 It is therefore essential that the final report is carefully completed in all respects.
 Data on publications, other deliverables and research visits are of key importance.
 Research reports may be written in English, Finnish or Swedish.
 They cannot be submitted by email.